About the Species

 One of the smaller populations in these regions is in the Merrimack River.
 The highest estimate of adults was 2,000 individuals (2009).
 This is significantly higher than the estimate 20 years before (32 adults), but telemetry studies have shown that most of these adults return to spawn in the Kennebec River.

-Shortnose sturgeon are protected under the Endangered Species Act and listed as endangered throughout their range.
-This means that the shortnose sturgeon is in danger of extinction throughout all or a significant portion of its range.
-NOAA Fisheries is working to protect this species in many ways, with the goal that populations will recover.
+Shortnose sturgeon are protected under the Endangered Species Act (ESA) and listed as endangered throughout their range.
+An endangered species is one that is in danger of extinction throughout all or a significant portion of its range.
+NOAA Fisheries is working to protect this species in many ways, with the goal of recovering it so that protections under the ESA are no longer needed.

 Recovery Planning and Implementation

 NOAA Fisheries has completed some of the actions described in the 1998 recovery plan and continues to implement others.
-These range from improving our understanding of shortnose sturgeon genetics, to reducing bycatch in fisheries by researching ways bycatch occurs and what factors make interactions more deadly.
-We are also working, along with our partners, to reduce man-made impacts in many ways, such as understanding how pollution affects shortnose sturgeon, or investigating ways for shortnose sturgeon to get around man-made barriers.
-Along with our partners, we are restoring degraded shortnose sturgeon habitat.
+These actions range from improving our understanding of shortnose sturgeon genetics, to reducing bycatch in fisheries by researching ways bycatch occurs and what factors make interactions more deadly.
+We are also working, along with our partners, to reduce man-made impacts, for instance by determining how pollution affects shortnose sturgeon and investigating ways for shortnose sturgeon to get around man-made barriers.
+Along with our partners, we are also restoring degraded shortnose sturgeon habitat, for instance by removing barriers to their migration.

 Restoring Habitat and Fish Passage

 Sturgeon and other migrating fish, such as salmon, shad, and alewives, need access to freshwater habitat for spawning and rearing.
 In some cases, shortnose sturgeon need to swim long distances to reach their destination, but man-made barriers such as dams may block them from completing their journey.
 These barriers have had serious impacts on shortnose sturgeon spawning runs, particularly in the Southeast, and their habitats along the entire East Coast.
-Removing outdated dams can greatly improve shortnose sturgeon access to their historical habitats.
-NOAA Fisheries works with conservation organizations, energy companies, states, tribes, and citizens to evaluate barriers—big and small—to improving fish passage.
+Removing certain outdated dams or providing ways for fish to get around those dams can greatly improve shortnose sturgeon access to their historical habitats.
+NOAA Fisheries works with conservation organizations, hydroelectric power companies, states, tribes, and citizens to evaluate barriers—big and small—to fish passage.
 Most barriers have the same general impact on fish (blocking migrations), but each requires a specific set of conservation actions.

 Providing Captive Breeding Programs

-Some shortnose sturgeon are bred in captivity, held in accordance with specific permits, and housed at research facilities.
+Some shortnose sturgeon are bred and held in captivity at research facilities in accordance with specific permits.
 These captive-bred animals can provide important insight into the physical, chemical, and biological parameters necessary for the optimal growth, survival, and reproduction of shortnose sturgeon in the wild.
-Captive-bred animals are also used in permanent educational displays that promote public awareness of the plight of the species.
+Some captive-bred animals are also used in permanent educational displays that promote public awareness of the plight of the species.

 Educating the Public

-We believe that one of the best ways to help save this amazing species is by getting the word out through outreach.
-Our scientists are working with students and teachers to learn more about the movements, behavior, and threats to Atlantic and shortnose sturgeons along the East Coast.
+One of the best ways to help save this amazing species is through outreach.
+Our biologists work with students and teachers to share information about the movements, behavior, and threats to Atlantic and shortnose sturgeons along the East Coast.
 The SCUTES program—Students Collaborating to Undertake Tracking Efforts for Sturgeon—provides lesson plans, educational kits, and an opportunity for classrooms to adopt a tagged sturgeon.

 NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of shortnose sturgeon.
 The results of this research are used to inform management decisions and enhance recovery efforts for endangered shortnose sturgeon populations.